xquire24/WEconnect/README.md

 To get started, download the app from this Repo or fork it by using the command git clone https://github.com/xquire24/WEconnect.git

+# Prerequisites

+Node.JS software is needed before this app can be installed It can be downloaded from https://nodejs.org

 *The application is still under development and README will be updated once it's completed*